openshift/aws-account-operator/README.md

 Updates the Account CR
 ```
+status: {
   claimed: false
   conditions:
   - lastProbeTime: 2019-07-18T22:04:38Z
     lastTransitioNTime: 2019-07-18T22:04:38Z
     message: Attempting to create account
     reason: Creating
     status: "True"
     type: Creating
   rotateCredentials: false
   state: Failed
   supportCaseID: "00000000"
+}
 ```

+*state* can be any of the account states defined in the constants below
+  * AccountPending indicates an account is pending
+  * AccountCreating indicates an account is being created
+  * AccountFailed indicates account creation has failed
+  * AccountReady indicates account creation is ready
-*state* can be any of the account states defined in the constants *claimed* is true if `currentAcctInstance.Status.State == AccountReady && currentAcctInstance.Spec.ClaimLink != "` *rotateCredentials* updated by the secretwatcher pkg which will set the bool to true triggering an reconcile of this controller to rotate the STS credentials
+  * AccountPendingVerification indicates verification (of AWS limits and Enterprise Support) is pending *claimed* is true if `currentAcctInstance.Status.State == AccountReady && currentAcctInstance.Spec.ClaimLink != "`
+*rotateCredentials* updated by the secretwatcher pkg which will set the bool to true triggering an reconcile of this controller to rotate the STS credentials
 *supportCaseID* is the ID of the aws support case to increase limits